What are the answers to the Most frequently asked questions?

 The Kirkland Transit Center is just a 2 block walk from the festival gates

-UBER, LIFT OR TAXI
+UBER, LYFT OR TAXI

 Choose your favorite.
 Play it safe and leave your car at home.